tiliarou/hacPack/README.md

 ### Tools

-hacPack comes with some useful tools aiming for modifying and parsing the files in ncas. make sure to check hacPackTools folder
+hacPackTools are tools aiming for modifying and parsing the files in ncas. make sure to check hacPackTools folder

 Also Check docs for more info

 ## Licensing